Meek Mill: 2013–2017: Dreams Worth More Than Money, DC4 and Wins & Losses

 Mill released the third installment of the Dreamchasers series, Dreamchasers 3.
 The mixtape featured guest appearances from Rick Ross, Akon, Future, Waka Flocka Flame, Wale, Trina and Jadakiss among others.
 The mixtape was scheduled to be released on May 6, 2013.
 However, he had announced that it would be pushed back, eventually to be released on September 29, 2013.
-In November 2013, Mill announced thathe was half-way finished with his second studio album.
+In November 2013, Mill announced that he was halfway finished with his second studio album.
 On March 8, 2014, Mill announced that the album would be titled Dreams Worth More Than Money.
 Mill's album, Dreams Worth More Than Money, which was released on June 28, 2015, topped the Billboard 200 as of the issue dated July 18, 2015.

 Meek Mill posted 6 videos on his Instagram previewing music for his mixtape, DC4.
 The mixtape was planned to have featured a remix of his enemy, Drake's song, "Back to Back", and a remix to Drake and Future's song, "I'm the Plug", but unfortunately, due to DC4 being released commercially, neither of these two remixes made the final cut.
 On January 16, 2016, Meek Mill dropped songs on his extended play, 4/4, with 4 tracks.
 On January 30, 2016, Meek Mill released another extended play title 4/4, Pt.
 2.

 Meek Mill released DC4 on October 28, 2016.

 On July 21, 2017, Mill released his third studio album titled Wins & Losses.